rafikk/halfshell/README.md

 # Halfshell

 Halfshell is a proxy server for processing images on the fly.
-It allows you to dynamically resize (and apply effects to) images hosted on S3 or a local filesystem via query parameters.
+It allows you to dynamically resize (and apply effects to) images hosted on S3, a local filesystem or an http source via query parameters.
 It supports creating “families” of images which can read from distinct image sources and enable different configuration values for image processing and retrieval.
 See the [introduction blog post](http://engineering.oysterbooks.com/post/79458380259/resizing-images-on-the-fly-with-go).

 Current version: `0.1.1`